Connect with us

 All study designs have standards that researchers can consult.
 But adhering to standards slows research down.
 Having a control group doubles the amount of data that needs to be collected, and identifying and thoroughly reviewing every study on a topic takes more time than superficially reviewing some.
 Representative samples are harder to generate than convenience samples, and collecting data at two points in time is more work than collecting them all at the same time.

-Studies comparing COVID-19 papers with non-COVID-19 papers published in the same journals found that COVID-19 papers tended to have lower quality methods and were less likely to adhere to standards than non-COVID-19 papers.
-COVID-19 papers rarely had predetermined hypotheses and plans for how they would their findings or analyze their data.
+Studies comparing COVID-19 papers with non-COVID-19 papers published in the same journals found that COVID-19 papers tended to have lower quality methods and were less likely to adhere to reporting standards than non-COVID-19 papers.
+COVID-19 papers rarely had predetermined hypotheses and plans for how they would report their findings or analyze their data.
 This meant there were no safeguards against dredging the data to find “statistically significant” results that could be selectively reported.

 Such methodological problems were likely overlooked in the considerably shortened peer-review process for COVID-19 papers.
 One study estimated the average time from submission to acceptance of 686 papers on COVID-19 to be 13 days, compared with 110 days in 539 pre-pandemic papers from the same journals.
 In my study, I found that two online journals that published a very high volume of methodologically weak COVID-19 papers had a peer-review process of about three weeks.